 When the cheddar is complete, it goes into the aging room, where it ages for no less than 60 days (medium cheddar) and up to more than three years (sharp aged cheddar).
 The factory keeps an average 18 million pounds of cheddar in store; it then cuts and wraps about 1 million pounds of cheese per week.

 Of course there’s no way you’re going to finish off lunch without at least a scoop of the famous Tillamook ice cream.
 (Did you know that Tillamook Ice Cream is 13.5% butterfat, compared to the 10% found in typical premium brands?
-There’s less air whipped in to fill cartons, so each carton weighs about half a pound more than the FDA standard.)
-We tried to recreate Tillamook’s iconic ice cream cone image, but truthfully, we were too impatient to wait for the ice cream to start melting; we just wanted to eat it.
+There’s less air whipped in to fill cartons.
+Therefore each carton weighs about half a pound more than the FDA standard.)
+We tried to recreate Tillamook’s iconic ice cream cone image, but we were too impatient to wait for the ice cream to start melting; we just wanted to eat it.

 Blogger disclosure: Tillamook treated my family to lunch when we visited the factory while traveling through the area.
 (Special thanks to Tillamook employee Duncan Fernandez for welcoming us and patiently answering all of our questions!)
 I did not receive compensation for this post, and all opinions expressed are my own.